mrbadr1243/variational-learning-playground/docs/results-reproduction/ivon.md

 # Reproducing Results from `ivon-experiments`

-This document details how to reproduce the experiments from the [IVON (Improved Variational Online Newton)](https://github.com/team-approx-bayes/ivon) paper using the `variational-learning-benchmark`.
+This document details how to reproduce the experiments from the [IVON (Improved Variational Online Newton)](https://github.com/team-approx-bayes/ivon) paper using the **Variational Learning Playground**.

 The benchmark integrates the `ivon` optimizer and the necessary models (e.g., `resnet20`, `preresnet110`, `densenet121`, `resnet18wide`) to run the experiments reported in the paper.